* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 1. Remove corned beef from the fridge and check the packaging is safe to use in a water bath.

-4. Submerge the packaged corn beef in the water and cover with a lid.
+3. Submerge the packaged corned beef in the water and cover the pan with a lid.

-The food-saver bags used with vacuum sealers are a safe option, as they are designed with water-bath heating in mind.
+The food-saver bags used with vacuum sealers are a safe option because they are designed with water-bath heating in mind.
+And if you’re using Katz Delicatessen corned beef, as I did, the original packaging is safe.

 How to store corned beef